landportal/data/regions/README.txt

 Run highcharts-map.py using https://raw.githubusercontent.com/landportal/js-view-coda/master/js/map_data.js .
 Do some process after thaat
 To check if the ISO3 code is supported by the highcharts map

-- Flag (one file)
+- Flag
-From https://github.com/landportal/js-view-coda/blob/master/sass/screen.scss after some manual process To check if the ISO3 code is supported by the flag file
+From https://github.com/lipis/flag-icon-css after some mapping process To check if the ISO3 code is supported by the flag file